attocube-systems/IDS-APIs/examples/streaming/C# examples/README.txt

 C# API WRAPPER - SEN.StreamDLLWrapper.dll

-The C# API wrapper provides a managed interface to access and invoke the functions exposed by the IDS streaming C DLL(SEN.Stream.dll) in a C# application.
+The C# API wrapper provides a managed interface to access and invoke the functions exposed by the SEN streaming C DLL(SEN.Stream.dll) in a C# application.
 It uses P/Invoke (Platform Invocation Services) to call the unmanaged C functions, enabling seamless integration between C and C# code, while handling data type conversions and memory management.
 This wrapper simplifies calling C library methods from C# and ensures compatibility with .NET applications.